nvivek17/Layer10-Assignment/README.md

    ```

 4. **Corpus Download (Github Issues)**
-You find this corpus in kaggle about Github Issues uploaded by David Shinn.The link is: "https://www.kaggle.com/datasets/davidshinn/github-issues".which is going to be a zip containing a large size CSV file.
+You can find this corpus in kaggle about Github Issues uploaded by David Shinn.The link is: "https://www.kaggle.com/datasets/davidshinn/github-issues"  which is going to be a zip containing a large size CSV file.

 ### 3. Running the Pipeline (End-to-End)
 The pipeline is divided into numbered scripts to ensure reproducibility.
 To build the memory from scratch, run them in order: